10 Tips to Stop Impulse Buying Total CRAP (and Save More Money!)

 As you shop, think about what you really need and not what society or anyone tells you you need to buy to be happy.

-When you need to shop, focus on being intentional and shopping for your real, present, and most authentic self.
+When you need to shop, focus on learning to be an intentional shopper for your real, present, and most authentic self.

 5. Audit before you shop